|

 Legends often give a truer picture of a man than does histsory.

-A special significance should be Accorded to the legend about Rabbi's sickness,
+A special significance should be accorded to the legend about Rabbi's sickness,

-since, According to it, Rabbi was not solidary to begin with,
+since, according to it, Rabbi was not solidary to begin with,

 but had to learn what solidarity means,